chenkianwee/bldgauto/_sources/docs/02/04_bacnet_server.md

 ```

-2. On the R1000 execute the bacnet_server.py code with the following command.
+3. On the R1000 execute the bacnet_server.py code with the following command.
 Replacing the --address with your ip4 address.
 ```
 python bacnet_server.py --address xx.xx.xx.xx/24 --name bacnet_device --instance 1 --debug
 ```
+## Accessing the BACnet server from a BACnet Client

-3. Copy and past this code into a file called read_device_obj_props.py on your laptop which will be the BACnet client.
+1. Make sure your BACnet client laptop is connected to the same Wifi network as the R1000.
+Copy and paste this code into a file called read_device_obj_props.py on your laptop which will be the BACnet client.
 Replace the parameters and execute the script as accordingly.
 ``` {dropdown} read_device_obj_props_simple.py
     import asyncio
     import socket